apache/arrow/docs/source/python/extending_types.rst

    The conversion to numpy ndarray is only possible for trivial permutations (``None`` or ``[0, 1, ...
 N-1]`` where ``N`` is the number of tensor dimensions).

-And also the other way around, we can convert a list of numpy ndarrays to a fixed shape tensor
+And also the other way around, we can convert a numpy ndarray to a fixed shape tensor array:
-array:

 .. code-block:: python